csumpter/dryline/README.md

          '[clojure.spec.alpha :as s])

-;; this function will parse, add specs for, and optionally validate the specifcation (dryline/parse-specification-and-add-specs (io/reader "path/to/Specification.json")
+;; this function will parse, add specs for, and optionally validate the specifcation ;; dryline/primitive-type->spec is a very simple mapping that does not support ;; the intrinsic functions that CloudFormation provides, but is a good starting point (dryline/parse-specification-and-add-specs (io/reader "path/to/Specification.json")
+                                           dryline/primitive-type->spec
                                            :validate true)

 (s/describe :roomkey.aws.s3/Bucket)